satheeshpandianj/VolvoCars/README.md

 # Start service and validate the installation (for macOS)
 **1. InfluxDB**
-* Navigate the influxdb installation folder and execute influxdb manually.
-This will start the influxDB service and running in port 8086.
+* Navigate to the influxdb installation folder and execute influxdb manually.
+This will start the influxDB service and will be running in port 8086.
-* Open the browser and enter the URL "http://localhost:8086" and see the influxDB screen
+* Open the browser and enter the URL "http://localhost:8086" and see the influxDB screen.

 **2. Create Datasource in InfluxDB**
-* Login into influxDB (Create credential first and then login).
+* Login into influxDB (Create credentials first and then login).
-* Create the datasource with influxDB
+* Create the datasource with influxDB.

 **3. Grafana**
-* Execute the command ** brew service start grafana** in the terminal and start the service.
-Grafana will run the port 3000 by default
+* Execute the command ** brew service start grafana** in the terminal to start the service.
+Grafana will run in the port 3000 by default.
-* Open the browser and enter the URL "http://localhost:3000" and see the grafana screen
+* Open the browser and enter the URL "http://localhost:3000" and see the grafana screen.

 **4. Map Grafana with datasource (from InfluxDB)**
-* Login into Grafana (admin/admin as credential).
+* Login into Grafana (admin/admin as credentials).
 * Verify the datasource connection.

-**5. Create performance testing script using K6**
+# Execute Performance Testing using K6
 * Create the test scripts for GET, POST, PUT and DELETE REST API calls for Volvo Cars CRUD REST application

-# Execute Performance Testing using K6
 * Navigate to the folder where all the scripts are available in the terminal
 * Execute the command K6 run --out=influxdb=http://localhost:8086/volvocars scenario.js
     * scenario.js is nothing but the script name